-Router_LSA (Router_LSA.{h/cpp})
+Router\LSA (Router\LSA.{h/cpp})

 OSPF routers share their link states in the form of router LSAs.
-Every router keeps its own router LSAs and the router LSAs received from other routers in its Link State Database.
+Every router keeps its own router LSAs and the router LSAs received from the other routers in its Link State Database.
 These LSAs are packed into Link State Update Packet during the advertisement process.
 This class describes an OSPF Link State Advertisement of type "Router LSA" and related functionality.

-Link_Data (Link_Data.{h/cpp})
+Link\Data (Link\Data.{h | cpp})

-Every router LSA contains information about all the links of the router originating this LSA.
-This information is provided inside an instance of Router_LSA as multiple instances of this class.
+Every router LSA contains information about all the links of the originating router of this LSA.
+This information is provided inside an instance of Router\LSA as multiple instances of Link\Data class.